jadonk/beagle-tester/README.md

 2. Connect an Ethernet device (router) with a DHCP server that has a gateway that will respond to pings
 3. (optional) connect a wire from TP4 to ground to enable EEPROM writing of board revision and serial number
 4. Power the board under test
-5. Connect a USB host (to the USB client port) with RNDIS client support that will perform a DHCP request that will respond to pings
+5. Connect to the board under test USB client port from a USB host with RNDIS client support that will perform a DHCP request that will respond to pings
 6. Connect one of the supported barcode scanners
 7. Wait for the CISPR test animation and audio playback ![CISPR image][cispr]
 8. Scan the 16 character barcode (4 character board revision and 12 character serial number) (will be programmed if BeagleBone Black and wire is included)